-11 Reports to the Code of Practice Appeal Board
+13 Reports to the Code of Practice Appeal Board

-- 11.1 Where the Panel reports a company to the Appeal Board under the provisions of Paragraphs 8.1 and 8.2 above, or where the Panel reports the failure of a company to comply with the procedure set out in Paragraph 9 above, or where the Authority reports the failure of a company to comply with the procedures set out in Paragraph 10 above, the procedures set out below shall apply.
-These procedures also apply if the Appeal Board, having received a report on a case completed at the Panel level, in accordance with Paragraph 4.1 above, considers that additional sanctions may be appropriate. - 11.2 The company concerned is provided with a copy of the report prior to its consideration and is entitled to have a representative or representatives appear before the Appeal Board to state the company's case.
+- 13.1 The Authority must provide the Appeal Board with reports on complaints which have been submitted under the Code and details of the action taken on them.
+Where a case has been completed at Panel level, the Appeal Board shall consider whether additional sanctions may be appropriate. - 13.2 The procedures set out below shall apply where: - (i) the Panel reports a company to the Appeal Board under the provisions of Paragraphs 10.1 and 10.2, or - (ii) the Panel reports the failure of a company to comply with the procedure set out in Paragraph 11, or - (iii) the Authority reports the failure of a company to comply with the procedures set out in Paragraph 12, or - (iv) the Appeal Board, having received a report on a case completed at the Panel level, in accordance with Paragraphs 13.1 and 4.1, considers that additional sanctions may be appropriate. - 13.3 The company concerned must be provided with a copy of the report prior to its consideration and is entitled to have a representative or representatives appear before the Appeal Board to state the company's case.

 A company may not be represented before the Appeal Board by a representative who is also a member of the Appeal Board except with the consent of the Chair.
-Such consent may be given only if the member of the Appeal Board can satisfy the Chair that no other person within his/her company can properly represent it in the matter in question.
+Such consent may be given only if the Chair is satisfied that no other person within the company can properly represent it in the matter in question.

-11.3 The Appeal Board may:

-- reprimand the company and publish details of that reprimand - require an audit of the company's procedures in relation to the Code to be carried out by the Authority and, following that audit, decide whether to impose requirements on the company concerned to improve its procedures in relation to the Code; these could include a further audit and/ or a requirement that promotional material be submitted to the Authority for pre-vetting for a specified period; the Authority must arrange for material submitted for pre-vetting to be examined for compliance with the Code but it cannot approve such material; all of the costs of prevetting must be met by the company concerned
+- 13.4 Upon hearing the representations of the respondent company, if any, the Appeal Board may: - reprimand the company and publish details of that reprimand - require an audit of the company's procedures in relation to the Code to be carried out by the Authority and, following that audit, decide whether to impose requirements on the company concerned to improve its procedures in relation to the Code.
+These could include a further audit, a specific scope audit, a requirement that the respondent company provides updates regarding implementation of the company's commitments to improve and/or a requirement that promotional material be submitted to the Authority for pre-vetting for a specified period.
+The Authority must arrange for material submitted for pre-vetting to be examined for compliance with the Code but it cannot approve such material.
+All of the costs of pre-vetting must be met by the company concerned